hipe/tmx/brazen/doc/issues/011-the-unobtrusive-lexical-esque-ordering-narrative.md

-BUT imaine the list '4', '2', '1' and you are inserting a '3' in it. in such cases the '3' would get inserted into the beginnng of the list, becuse '4' is greater. i.e the algorithm always short-circuits at the first found item that is greater, regardless of whatever other ordering is going on in the list.
+BUT imaine the list '4', '2', '1' and you are inserting a '3' in it. in such cases the '3' would get inserted into the beginnng of the list, because '4' is greater. i.e the algorithm always short-circuits at the first found item that is greater, regardless of whatever other ordering is going on in the list.